TankEngine-ish/media_processing_script/README.md

 ## Part 1 - Generating captions for your video

-This simple Python scripts's main purpose is to generate captions for your video file using Assembly AI's model to understand and transcribe speech.
+This simple Python script's main purpose is to generate captions for your video file using Assembly AI's model to understand and transcribe speech.
 It's actually insanely impressive how accurate it is in extracting the words from a voice with heavy accent like mine.